Learning to fly

 Betty has lived an active life.
 In addition to getting married two more times, she started to give presentations and share her wartime story to keep the memory of the W.A.S.P. service alive.
 As she traveled telling her story, she also returned to the air.
 In 1991, she was invited to fly in an F-16, a supersonic fighter plane.
 She was also invited to pilot a preserved B-17 bomber plane to an air show in Minnesota in 2001.

-Betty passed away in 2016, living behind a loving family, and a legacy as one of America’s first women military pilots.
+Betty passed away in 2016, leaving behind a loving family, and a legacy as one of America’s first women military pilots.